harisheoran/WebServer-Docker-CI-CD-k8s/README.md

 ![](./img/argo_main.png)

 #### We successfully deployed the application pods.
-You can check the pods using conmand
+You can check the pods using the command

 ```
 kubectl get pods -o wide